 BMW Pricing and Information

 This Chart shows that the average price of a used BMW for sale over the past 90 days.
-The current average price for a BMW for sale is $41,685.
-This has increased by 74.71% since the previous month April.
+The current average price for a BMW for sale is $14,212.
+This has decreased by 28.8% since the previous month April.

 - If you’re considering buying a BMW for your next car purchase, but have not yet chosen the model of BMW you want, check out the more detailed prices for the models listed below.